R/Plot.R

 Either a numeric value or the name of the variable to set the size by.

-Numeric: The maximum size of the points (presumably ignored if size
+Numeric: The maximum size of the points (presumably ignored if size is numeric).

 Numeric: A value between 0 and 1 setting the width of the point symbols relative to their size.